-Is Cybersecurity a GOOD Career?
+Is Cybersecurity a Good Career?

-Plenty of opportunities for advancement.
+- Plenty of opportunities for advancement

-- The ability to work anywhere in the world.
+- The ability to work anywhere in the world

-- The opportunity to work with constantly evolving technology.
+- Exposure to constantly evolving technology

-- Excellent work-life balance.
+- Strong work-life balance

-- The option to become self-employed.
+- The option to become self-employed

 What are the most common Cybersecurity career paths?

-ENTRY-LEVEL | MID-LEVEL | SENIOR-LEVEL |
+| ENTRY-LEVEL | MID-LEVEL | SENIOR-LEVEL |

-Security Specialist | Security Auditor | Security Manager |
+| Security Specialist | Security Auditor | Security Manager |

-Security Administrator | Security Engineer | Security Director |
+| Security Administrator | Security Engineer | Security Director |

-Vulnerability Assessor | Information Security Analyst | Chief Information Security Officer (CISO) |
+| Vulnerability Assessor | Information Security Analyst | Chief Information Security Officer (CISO) |

-Incident Reporter | Penetration Tester | Deputy CISO |
+| Incident Reporter | Penetration Tester | Deputy CISO |

-Security Consultant | Incident Responder | |
+| Security Consultant | Incident Responder | |

-Security Analyst | Information Assurance Engineer | |
+| Security Analyst | Information Assurance Engineer | |

-Ethical Hacker | Cybersecurity Forensic Investigator | |
+| Ethical Hacker | Cybersecurity Forensic Investigator | |

-Cryptographer | ||
+| Cryptographer | ||

 The demand for cybersecurity professionals is growing throughout the state, the nation, and the globe.